cms-ml/documentation/content/inference/tensorflow2.md

 ```

 However, doing this for a large input tensor might entail some overhead.
-Since the data is actually contiguous in memory (C-style "row-major" memory ordering), a faster yet less explicit way of interacting with tensor data is using a pointer.
+Since the data is actually contiguous in memory (C-style "row-major" memory ordering), a faster (though less explicit) way of interacting with tensor data is using a pointer.

 ```cpp